-Prerequisites Module C2 Ecosystem Services and Biodiversity (recommended) Performance Assessment Seminar: written elaboration (report) and seminar presentation (graded).
-Exercise: written elaboration (report) (ungraded) Workload Active participation in 2 courses: 60 hours Preparation and follow-up: 30 hours Assessment component determined by instructor: 60 hours Total: 150 hours Credit Points 5 CP Scope of Time One semester (Recommended: 2nd Global Change Ecology semester) Semester Offered Summer semester Target Group Global Change Ecology, Physical Geography, Geoecology Reference to Other Modules A4 Changes in Aquatic Ecosystems A5 Changes in Agroecosystems A3 Extreme Events and Natural Hazards Responsible for the Module Disturbance Ecology, UBT Structural Content Disturbance Ecology, UBT; Physical Geography, University of Augsburg; Learning Objectives Aim of this module is to teach about occurrence and impact of natural risks and extreme events in ecology.
+Prerequisites Module C2 Ecosystem Services (recommended)

+Knowledge in programming language R

+Performance Assessment Seminar: written report (graded) and presentation (ungraded).

+Exercise: written report (ungraded)

+Workload Active participation in 2 courses: 60 hours

+Preparation and follow-up: 30 hours

+Assessment component determined by instructor: 60 hours

+Total: 150 hours

+Credit Points 5 CP

+Scope of Time One semester (Recommended: 2nd Global Change Ecology

+semester)

+Semester Offered Summer semester

+Target Group Global Change Ecology, Physical Geography, Geoecology

+Reference to Other Modules A1 Climate Change

+A4 Changes in Aquatic Ecosystems

+A5 Changes in Agroecosystems

+A3 Extreme Events and Natural Hazards

+Responsible for the Module Disturbance Ecology, UBT

+Structural Content Disturbance Ecology, UBT;

+Physical Geography, University of Augsburg;

+Learning Objectives Aim of this module is to teach about occurrence and impact of

+natural risks and extreme events in ecology.
 Reoccurring events are included as well as single disasters; those with stabilizing effects and those with catastrophic consequences and regime shift.
 The impact of climatic, biotic and geomorphological events on biodiversity, ecology, provision of services, and cultural landscapes is covered.
 The learning objective is the ability to deal with in-depth theories and methods of Disturbance Ecology and to research extreme events.
-Fundamentals for a scientific study of interdisciplinary disaster research and risk management will be developed.
+Fundamentals for a scientific study of interdisciplinary disaster research and risk management will be

+developed.